 We neglect processes of hillslope failure in our models.
-However, field observations show that valley fills can experience landslides (Reed and Kite, 2020), and debris flows are a common agent of geomorphic change in unmined
+However, field observations show that valley fills can experience landslides (Reed and Kite, 2020), and debris flows are a common agent of geomorphic change in unmined Appalachian landscapes (Wieczorek and Morgan, 2008).
+Whether post-MTR/VF landscapes are on average more or less susceptible to hillslope failures than their unmined counterparts, a more complete model of post-mining landscape change would include stochastic sediment supply processes and their interactions with the fluvial system (e.g., Campforts et al., 2022; DeLisle and Yanites, 2023).

-Appalachian landscapes (Wieczorek and Morgan, 2008).
-Though post-MTR landscapes may be on average less susceptible to hillslope failures than their unmined counterparts due to the loss of much of the colluvial process domain (Jaeger and Ross, 2021), a more complete model of post-mining landscape change would include these processes and their interactions with the fluvial system (e.g., Campforts et al., 2022).
+The most significant simplifications in our modeling effort relate to land-987 surface hydrology.
+We assumed spatially uniform generation of overland 988 flow by asserting that fluvial erosion is proportional to upstream area and 989 MAP.
+However, most field evidence points toward post-MTR/VF landscapes 990 having three unique hydrologic domains: cut areas that efficiently generate 991 overland flow because thin soils overlie less permeable bedrock, filled areas 992 that efficiently absorb large quantities of water and act as subsurface reser-993 voirs, and unmined areas that exhibit intermediate behavior (Nippgen et al., 994 2017; Shobe et al., in review).
+Distinguishing among these three domains 995 by setting different effective runoff rates or by more detailed simulation of 996 the water balance might improve the match between predicted and observed 997 erosion hotspots.
+998

-The most significant simplifications in our modeling effort relate to landsurface hydrology.
-We assumed spatially uniform generation of overland flow by asserting that fluvial erosion is proportional to upstream area.
-However, most field evidence points toward post-MTR landscapes having three unique hydrologic domains: cut areas that efficiently generate overland flow because thin soils overlie less permeable bedrock; filled areas that efficiently absorb large quantities of water and act as subsurface reservoirs; and unmined areas that exhibit intermediate behavior (Nippgen et al., 2017; Shobe et al., in review).
-We also assume steady, uniform overland flow through the use of a stream-power-type model.
-Reed and Kite (2020) suggested that much of the gully erosion occurring on the periphery on mined areas occurs due to overtopping of, or intentional discharge from, stormwater retention cells.
-If the timing and location of most post-mining erosion is driven by the spatiotemporal distribution of pulses of peak flow, more complex treatments of hydrology and hydraulics that include 1) spatial variability in runoff generation, 2) unsteady, nonuniform flow, and 3) erosion thresholds, will produce more useful predictions.
-It also might be worth exploring the interplay between vegetation recovery and surface hydrology, as our models assume that there are no feedbacks between these processes.
-Finally, D8 flow routing is probably not appropriate for post-MTR summit flats, where extremely low slopes are likely to cause diverging flow that requires a different approach (e.g., Tarboton, 1997).
+We also assume steady, uniform overland flow through the use of a stream-990 power-type model.
+Reed and Kite (2020) suggested that much of the gully 1000 erosion occurring on the periphery on mined areas occurs due to overtopping 1001 of, or intentional discharge from, stormwater retention cells.
+If the timing 1002 and location of most post-mining erosion is driven by the spatiotemporal dis-1003 tribution of pulses of peak flow, more complex treatments of hydrology and 1004 hydraulics that include 1) spatial variability in runoff generation, 2) unsteady 1005 flow, and 3) erosion thresholds, will produce more realistic predictions (e.g., 1006 Barnhart et al., 2020c).
+It also might be worth exploring the interplay be-1007 tween vegetation recovery and surface hydrology, as our models assume that 1008 there are no feedbacks between these processes.
+Finally, D8 flow routing is 1009 probably not appropriate for post-MTR/VF summit flats, where extremely low slopes are likely to cause diverging flow that requires a different approach (e.g., Tarboton, 1997).
+Flow routing can dramatically affect the pace and style of landscape evolution (e.g., Lai and Anders, 2018); relaxing our initial simplifying assumptions may improve future model predictions.

-Control simulations run from pre-MTR DEMs should not be construed as representing the dynamics of completely natural landscapes.
-Though the pre-MTR DEMs do pre-date widespread MTR mining, they incorporate two centuries of human disturbances to the Appalachian landscape from logging to underground mining to bench-and-highwall contour mining, all of which influence surface processes.
-While the pre- and post-mining comparison in our study allows us to elucidate how MTR specifically affects landscape evolution trajectories, and simulations run from pre-MTR DEMs provide the best approximation we have of how an undisturbed landscape might evolve, there are no truly undisturbed Appalachian landscapes.
+Control simulations run from pre-MTR/VF DEMs should not be con-1015 strued as representing the dynamics of completely natural landscapes.
+Though 1016 the pre-MTR/VF DEMs do pre-date widespread MTR/VF mining, they in-1017 corporate centuries of human disturbances to the Appalachian landscape 1018 from logging to underground mining to bench-and-highwall contour mining, 1019 all of which influence surface processes.
+While the pre- and post-mining com-1020 parison in our study allows us to elucidate how MTR/VF specifically affects 1021 landscape evolution trajectories, and simulations run from pre-MTR/VF 1022 DEMs provide the best approximation we have of how an equivalent undis-1023 turbed landscape might evolve, there are no truly undisturbed Appalachian 1024 landscapes.
+1025

-6. Conclusions
+1026 6.
+Conclusions